 Followed by rag Todi and more discussion:

-My next visit was on February 15th, 1997.
+The next videos are from February 15th, 1997.
 It was dark in the room, so we don't see Madhukar Kharilekar's face very well, but it's a wonderful record of how this man was bursting to share his knowledge.
 The first piece is a lesson in rag Bageshri, sung and played, interspersed with and followed by conversation:

 The next video from the same long day includes rags Bhairavi, Kafi and Saraswati and more discussion: